-ELEMENTARY - INTERSCHOOL 2024
+ELEMENTARY - INTERSCHOOL 2024 HIGH RISK ACTIVITY

 - Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
 The activity provider must meet the minimum requirements listed in the safety standards.
-For more information on planning trips using outside providers, consult Outside Activity Providers. - Consult curricular Fitness Activities when involving participants in training and fitness development activities.
+For more information on planning trips using outside providers, consult Outside Activity Providers.